 Please see this post for more on our scoring policy.
 Steam review code supplied by PR.

 Nick has been talking a little bit about horror games recently, it’s made me think about my struggles with horror games, or even just mildly scary games.

 I think Chris might have a point here.
-To be honest, the reason I generally play horror games is that sports and racing games scare me to death – I haven’t managed to get to grips with a football game since Sensible Soccer, whereas any game featuring words like ‘suspension’, ‘lap times’ or ‘drift’ send me searching desperately for a locker to hide in.
+To be honest, the reason I generally play horror games is that sports and racing games scare me to death – I haven’t managed to face a football game since Sensible Soccer, whereas any game featuring words like ‘suspension’, ‘lap times’ or ‘drift’ send me searching desperately for a locker to hide in until they go away.

 Horror games.
 You either love them, or you hate them.
 Me, personally I love them.
 That intense feeling you get that at any moment something… anything could happen, it really makes my arms tingle with adrenaline.
 Undoubtedly I will jump out my seat at any slight sign of movement, any noise, or even at my own shadow, but that’s what makes horror games fun.
 The Evil Within looks like a horror game that I would enjoy a lot.

 Here’s a new trailer for The Evil Within, fresh from The Tokyo Game Show.

 The Alien franchise has had a bit of a rocky recent past what with the poorly received Colonial Marines from last year and a downward spiral in the movies as well.
 Things might be taking a turn for the better though as Sega today announced Alien: Isolation to a string of rave previews all over the web.